Chia-Network/chialisp-web/docs/ref/clvm.md

 At first glance, it seems pretty useless since it doesn't do anything, and just wastes cost doing it.

 The idea is, after a soft fork, the meaning of the arguments may change.
-In fact, we can hide completely new dialects of ChiaLisp inside here, that has new operators that calculate new things.
+In fact, we can hide completely new dialects of Chialisp inside here, that has new operators that calculate new things.

 For example, suppose we want to add secp256k1 operators like `+s` for adding two points on this ECDSA curve for bitcoin compatibility.
 We can't just do this in vanilla clvm because that would make a program `(+s p1 p2)` return different values before and after the soft fork.
 So instead we hide it under `softfork`.